Slipped & Herniated Disc

 Oral steroids and steroid injections strive to serve the same purpose of decreasing pain by decreasing inflammation.
 The major difference in the two is how they are delivered.
 Any medication that you take orally, by mouth, has to go through the stomach, intestines, and then into the blood where it hits the liver, kidney, heart, brain and all other tissues and organs until it eventually also hits the area that you want to help.
 While this process has many side effects it is the least invasive medical remedy and can help.

 Steroid injections come in a variety of fashions.
 The most common for herniated discs is a facet injection where the medication is deposited directly into the area of inflammation and muscular spasm.
 This delivery system is the most invasive as you often times need to be sedated for it however, it is the most effective.
 This method also spares the organs that are damaged by the oral pathway of pills.

-Rhizotomy surgeries are preformed where the primary goal is to destroy the nerve that is causing pain or problems.
+are performed where the primary goal is to destroy the nerve that is causing pain or problems.
 This technique is most often used for spastic issues like in spastic diplegia or in spastic cerebral palsy, however, is also used for pain.

 Vertebral fusion surgery